 During the staff meeting, you can use the following prompts.
 These will help you think about what to include in your policy:

 - Will you have designated members of the school staff to support bereaved students?

 - How will you inform students and colleagues about a death?

-- How to inform students / colleagues about a death and what to do when you are required to tell a student that someone close to them has died
+- What to do when you are required to tell a student that someone close to them has died?

-- What support will be offered to staff / students if they have been bereaved
+- What support will be offered to bereaved staff and students?

-- What do in the case of a crisis or disaster situation on school premises or on a school trip
+- What will you do in a crisis or disaster situation, either on school premises or on a school trip?

-- How to recognise common symptoms and behaviours associated with grief
+- How do you recognise common symptoms and behaviours associated with grief?

-- The contact details of local and national support agencies specialising in bereavement such as Cruse Bereavement Care
+- Do you have contact details of local and national support agencies specialising in bereavement, such as Cruse Bereavement Support?

-- How to deal with media interest surrounding a death and designating two / three members of staff to act as media coordinators
+- How will you deal with media interest surrounding a death?
+Will you have designated two/three members of staff to act as media coordinators?

-It might be useful for the school to stock bereavement resource packs containing information for children and young people of all ages to use when they have been bereaved.
-Cruse Bereavement Care stocks a large catalogue of leaflets, books and other resources designed to help support bereaved children and young people through the grieving process.
+It might be useful for the school to stock bereavement resource packs.
+These can include bereavement information for students of all ages.
+We have a large collection of leaflets, books and other resources designed to help support bereaved children and young people.